weDevsOfficial/wp-project-manager/readme.txt

 Effortlessly get your team to complete all the projects timely with its time tracking tool and generate an advanced performance report with its built-in reporting feature absolutely hassle-free.
 This cutting edge innovative project management solution is termed as one of the more reliable open source Project Manager software for WordPress.
 So now you can through your headache of being able to manage the project efficiently out of the window with this super-efficient project management application.

 Want to give it a try?
-Then try its 👉 [FREE OFFICIAL DEMO](https://pm.wedevsdemos.com)
+Then try its 👉 [FREE OFFICIAL DEMO](https://pm.wedevsdemos.com/wp-login.php) **🎯 Key Features 🎯**

-**Key Features**

 **To-do List**

 * Add as many to-do lists as you want with title and description
 * Add tasks, assign users, assign a due date
 * See progress bar on the list
-* Add comments on individual to-do lists and to-do’s
+* Add comments, description and title on individual to-do lists and to-do’s
 * Mark to-do as complete/incomplete

 **Milestone**